ICE-V-Wireless/ICE-V-Wireless/README.md

-# ESP32C3_FPGA
+# ICE-V Wirelss
 Combined ESP32C3 and iCE40 FPGA board

 <img src="docs/3D_front.png" width="640" />
 <img src="docs/3D_back.png" width="640" />

 ## Abstract
-This project combines an Espressif ESP32C3HN4 SoC (which includes 4MB of flash in the package) with a Lattice iCE40 FPGA (either an iCE5LP4k or iCE40UP5k or other pin an package-compatible devices) to allow WiFi and Bluetooth control of the FPGA.
+This project combines an Espressif ESP32-C3-MINI-1 (which includes 4MB of flash in the package) with a Lattice iCE40 FPGA (either an iCE5LP4k or iCE40UP5k or other pin an package-compatible devices) to allow WiFi and Bluetooth control of the FPGA.
 ESP32 and FPGA I/O is mostly uncommitted